sahilwep/Dojo-pwn-college/CSE-356/Talking-Web/http.md

 ## Python Request :

-* Python has module name as `requests` which is used to intract with HTTP network.
+* Python has module name as `requests` which is used to interact with HTTP network.
 * [requests](https://requests.readthedocs.io/en/latest/)

 > Example :